KillingSpark/rustysd/Readme.md

 [![Gitter](https://badges.gitter.im/rustysd/community.svg)](https://gitter.im/rustysd/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

+## Goals
+Since this project is very young and wasn't started with any particular goal in mind, I am open to any and all ideas.
+Here are some that have been brought up that seem sensible.
+None of this is definitive though.

+1. Provide a PID1 for containers, so unaltered systemd depending services can be run in a container
+1. Provide full init capabilities so this can be used for OS's like redox os or debian/kFreeBSD

 ## What works
 This section should be somewhat up to date with what parts are (partly?) implemented and (partly?) tested